chenh1gis/MADE_docker_v1/src/README.md

 > --subtype

-It is compulsory for user to specify the subtype of the candidate influenza vaccine strain.
+It is **compulsory** for user to specify the subtype of the candidate influenza vaccine strain.
 For example, “1” denotes H1N1seasonal virus, “2” denotes H1N1pdm virus and “3” denotes H3N2 virus.

 > --is_allelic_file

-It is compulsory for user to specify the type of input file.
+It is **compulsory** for user to specify the type of input file.
 For example, “1” denotes a allelic file while “0” denotes a nucleotide sequence file.

 > --id

-This option allows user to record the public database ID such as “NC000001” of the candidate influenza vaccine strain.
+This option allows user to input the public database ID such as “NC000001” of the candidate influenza vaccine strain.

 > --strain

-This option allows user to record the original source of the candidate influenza vaccine strain, for example, “A/Phillipphines/2002”.
+This option allows user to input the original source of the candidate influenza vaccine strain, for example, “A/Phillipphines/2002”.

 > --host

-This option allows user to record the host where the candidate influenza vaccine strain sources  from, for example, “human” or “embryonated egg”.
+This option allows user to input the host where the candidate influenza vaccine strain sources  from, for example, “human” or “embryonated egg”.

 > --passage

-This option allows user to record the passage history of the candidate influenza vaccine strain,  for example, “embryonated egg” or “Madin-Darby Canine Kidney (MDCK)”.
+This option allows user to input the passage history of the candidate influenza vaccine strain,  for example, “embryonated egg” or “Madin-Darby Canine Kidney (MDCK)”.

 > --input_file

-It is compulsory to specify the input file.
+It is **compulsory** to specify the input file.
 *Please be careful with the relative directory.*

 ###　Example